 Medical records from the camp show that Jim was admitted to the camp hospital and assigned to Zero Ward where he died on Tuesday, June 30, 1942, at approximately 2:00 P.M., from dysentery.
 He was 19 years old and was the 515 POW to die in the camp.
 He was interred in Grave 1010, Row 0, Plot 10, and shared his grave with fourteen other POWs.
 One of those POWs was Russell Simon, of HQ Company, who was also a National Guardsman from Port Clinton.

 The POWs had the job of burying the dead.
 To do this, they worked in teams of four men.
 Each team carried a litter of four to six dead men to the cemetery where they were buried in graves containing 15 to 20 bodies.

-After the war in 1948, Jim’s family requested that his remains be returned to Port Clinton.
-He was buried in Riverview Cemetery next to his brother, Ralph, who was Killed in Action in Europe.
+After the war, the remains of PFC James W. O’Brien were recovered by the Remains Recovery team and identified.
+He was posthumously promoted to Technician Fourth Grade which was equal in rank to a sergeant.
+In 1948, Jim’s family requested that his remains be returned to Port Clinton.
+A memorial service for Jim and his brother, Ralph, was held at St. John’s Lutheran Church in Port Clinton on September 18, 1948.
+He was buried in Riverview Cemetery next to his brother, Ralph, who was Killed in Action in Europe on December 11, 1944.